slaveofcode/tada-review/PITCHME.md

 @tada_network

 +++
+# OUR VALUES
+1. Be Helpful
+2. Deliver WOW!!
+3. Embrace & Drive Change
+4. Pursue Learning & Growth
+5. Think & Act Like an Owner
+6. Be Open, Honest & Constructive
+---
 # WHAT I DO ?
 - Do programming / coding (absolutely)
 - Dive into the current Projects to get understand the flow